TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-synapselink-accessingdata.md

 ### Missing data (items or records or documents) in analytical store
 All transactional operations are propagated, including deletes.
 And analytical store ttl (time to live) setting also can cause data removal.

 * If a document is deleted in transactional store, it will also be deleted from analytical store.
-Despite the ttl confguration of both stores.
+Despite both stores ttl's.
 * If transactional ttl is smaller than analytical ttl, the data is archived from transactional store but kept in analytical store until the configured ttl.
-* If transaction ttl is bigger than analytical ttl, data will be archived from analytical store and kept in transactional store until the configgured ttl limit.
+* If transaction ttl is bigger than analytical ttl, data will be archived from analytical store and kept in transactional store until the configured ttl limit.

 <br>